 In 2015, Hanne was busy as a department head at the Technical University of Denmark, balancing a family of four kids and Leo, her young whippet.
 When another whippet (Louis) joined the family in 2016, Hanne realised how difficult it was to ensure that both dogs got the mental stimulation they needed on a daily basis.

 Being an experienced engineer, she was sure she could develop a technical solution to this problem.
 One day, as she was leaving for work, she thought “Why can’t my TV help?“.
 After a bit of thinking and a lot of testing, Go Dogo was born.
 Hanne was soon joined by three talented engineers who shared her passion and worked tirelessly to get the first prototypes developed.

 In 2020, a few more members (furry and non-furry) joined the Go Dogo family, lots of product tests were conducted (many dogs got a lot of treats in the process!) and many COVID related challenges were mastered.
-With support from leading dog experts, great investors and advisors, the passionate and ambitious Go Dogo team is looking forward to launching its product in Denmark in autumn 2021.
+With support from leading dog experts, great investors and advisors, the passionate and ambitious Go Dogo team successfully launched their product in autumn 2021.

 CEO & Founder

 I make sure that everything is on track and that we have the resources and contacts we need.
 In other words, I try to make sure that everyone is happy, but I also confuse the entire team (mostly Henrik) with my crazy ideas and spend quite some time keeping the 3D printing running at strange hours.
 I pet all dogs that I can get my hands on, cut both Ole and Henrik’s hair (OK, now it’s out), write a heck of a lot of emails and go to endless meetings - and I talk about Go Dogo to everyone everywhere and all the time.

 COO & Co-Founder

 I develop the Go Dogo mobile app and website and manage our IT infrastructure.